-The Board does not hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
-The Board facilitates independent supervision of management of the Corporation through meetings of the Board and through frequent informal discussions among independent members of the Board and management.
+Board facilitates independent supervision of management of the Corporation through meetings of the Board, its committees, and through frequent informal discussions among independent members of the Board and management.
 In addition, the Board has access to the Corporation's external auditors, the Corporation's legal counsel, and to any of the Corporation's officers.
 The Board has a stewardship responsibility to supervise the management of, and to oversee the conduct of the business of, the Corporation, to provide leadership and direction to management, to evaluate management, to set policies appropriate for the business of the Corporation, and to approve corporate strategies and goals.

-The Board recommends nominees to the Shareholders for election as directors, and immediately following each annual meeting of Shareholders, appoints the Audit Committee.
+The Board recommends nominees to the Shareholders for election as directors, and immediately following each annual meeting of Shareholders, appoints each committee.